 FFP strongly encourages applicants to develop a database that will allow the activity to identify each participant and link the participant to the household.
-FFP requests that the applicant should use cost effective, existing open source or widely available platforms to develop such a database.
+FFP requests that the applicant use cost effective, and existing open source or widely available platforms (such as Google or Microsoft) to develop such a database.
 FFP may not approve developing a database/MIS using proprietary codes.
-FFP plans to contract and manage a third-party firm to conduct the activity's population-based baseline study and final evaluations.
+FFP plans to conduct either an impact evaluation using an experimental or quasi experimental design, or a performance evaluation using a comparison between a population-based baseline and endline surveys.
+FFP will contract and manage a third-party firm to conduct the activity's population-based baseline study and final evaluations.
 Because of this, FFP is not likely to support any other population-based surveys.
 The applicant should budget for a midterm evaluation.
-A description of required elements related to the M&E plan can be found in the [Technical Reference on M&E](#).
+A description of required elements related to the M&E plan can be found in the [USAID FFP Policy and Guidance for Monitoring, Evaluation, and Reporting for Development Food Security Activities](#).